 Use your resume and cover letter to shine a light on the personality traits that would make you a great coworker and employee.
 This could be by including personal achievements that illustrate your drive and willingness.

-When it comes to entry level roles, recruiters and hiring managers tend to focus on the skills that make you a good all-rounder.
-Again, specific skills can often be learnt on the job.
+When it comes to entry-level roles, recruiters and hiring managers tend to focus on the skills that make you a good all-rounder.
+Again, specific skills can often be learned on the job.
 Use the skills section of your resume to list skills like time management or problem-solving, which you’ve probably already developed through completing assignments and meeting deadlines at school.
-Other great skills to highlight as a young job seeker are organisational skills, the ability to multitask, or hands-on experience with IT, and soft skills like being a strong communicator and people person.
+Other great skills to highlight as a young job seeker are organisational skills, the ability to multitask, or hands-on experience with IT, and soft skills like being a strong communicator and a people person.